center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 * **Tampering is out of scope.** Adversaries may evade detection by tampering with data sources, but this project focuses on scenarios where the data source is trusted.
 * **Tools and techniques change over time.** The analytic score might change as well.
 This goes for updates to the OS, pre-existing tools, changes to network infrastructure, and new adversary tool functionality, not just at Levels 4 and 5.
 * **Higher scoring analytics are harder to build.**  This is due to the level of research required for defenders to map the higher-level abstractions of TTPs into the lower level of observables, and it may not be within the realm of the defender’s control (or data sources and detection tools) whether the requisite observables are contained within the network protocol header or the payload.
 In many cases, the intrinsic behavior of the operating system, service, or application dictates which observables are in the header and which observables are in the payload.
-* **Not all networks are the same.** The research completed for precision and accuracy attempts to translate generally the steps and considerations for building robust detections.
+* **Not all networks are the same.** The research completed for accuracy attempts to translate generally the steps and considerations for building robust detections.
 However, not all networks are the same.
 Defenders should take stock of their own network and apply Summiting best practices based on their use case.
 * **Not all network-based ATT&CK techniques are the same.** There are some network-based ATT&CK (sub-)techniques in which the adversary may control both endpoints involved in a network connection, which would be the case for tactics such as Command and Control and Data Exfiltration.
 There are also some (sub-)techniques in which the adversary controls only one endpoint involved in the connection, such as during the initial stages of remote Execution and Lateral Movement.
 * **Other considerations.** There continues to be important properties of detections that have not been researched in-depth, such as the cost to engineer detections, the cost to collect corresponding data, the cost to run detections at scale, and so on.
 This is briefly touched on in :doc:`futurework`.